mpv-player/mpv/DOCS/man/options.rst

 ``--screenshot-template=<template>``
     Specify the filename template used to save screenshots.
-The template specifies the filename without file extension, and can contain format specifiers, which will be substituted when taking a screeshot.
+The template specifies the filename without file extension, and can contain format specifiers, which will be substituted when taking a screenshot.
     By default the template is ``shot%n``, which results in filenames like ``shot0012.png`` for example.